A. Physical Examination.

 (4) An effort should be made to facilitate students and their families in obtaining a physical examination.
 However, if a student is unable to obtain a physical examination, the student may not be excluded from school.

 B. Review of Students' Health Records.
 The initial review of students' health records may be conducted by the designated school health professional or a school health services aide.
-The review of records shall include a review of the student's health history, health screening reports, physical examination form as designated by the Department of Education and the Department of Health and Mental Hygiene, dental examination records, and other health reports.
+The review of records shall include a review of the student's health history, health screening reports, physical examination form as designated by the Department of Education and the Maryland Department of Health, dental examination records, and other health reports.
 During the record review, the designated school health services professional or school health services aide shall document whether the student has a primary care provider.
 Students with health problems or concerns identified during the initial review of records by the school health services aide shall be referred to the designated school health services professional for a health appraisal.

 C. Health Appraisal.
 A health appraisal for students identified through the review of records as having health problems or concerns shall be conducted by the designated school health services professional.
 The health appraisal may include health observations, interviews, and conferences with parents/guardians, students, educators, and other health professionals.
 Health appraisals shall be conducted as follows: